 Harry Tuttle : Why?
 I came into this game for the action, the excitement.
 Go anywhere, travel light, get in, get out, wherever there’s trouble, a man alone.
 Now they got the whole country sectioned off, you can’t make a move without a form.

 Mr. Helpmann: Jill?
-Yes… Sam I think I ought to tell you.
-I’m afraid she’s upped stumps and retired to the pavillion.
+Yes… Sam, I think I ought to tell you.
+I’m afraid she’s upped stumps and retired to the pavilion.
 Thrown in the towel.

-All of this is subjective, but Jill’s supposed act of terrorism seems the most likely juncture for our protagonist’s switch.
+All of this is subjective, but Jill’s supposed act of terrorism, a very public explosion targeting society’s wealthy elite, seems the most likely juncture for our protagonist’s switch.
 Pre-explosion, Lowry is a lowly civil servant eking out a path to freedom without ever really getting anywhere.
-Post-explosion, he is a very different entity—brave and debonair, cut from the Bogart cloth as he rubs shoulders with the state’s elusive and wholly fantastical public enemies.
+Post-explosion, he is an entirely different entity — brave and debonair, cut from the Bogart cloth as he rubs shoulders with the state’s elusive and wholly fantastical public enemies.
 It is here that Lowry’s idealistic dreams begin to seep into reality, his inner romanticism exploding onto his grim social canvas like a blizzard of luxurious feathers heading for the inevitable oil spill.
-Suddenly Jill becomes trusting, exotic, sensual, and his sense of fulfilment slips in and out with an increasing turbulence.
+Suddenly Jill becomes trusting, exotic, sensual, and Lowry’s sense of fulfilment slips in and out with an increasing turbulence.

-It is during this final act when the movie truly excels.
-Beyond the various social commentaries—each delivered via a series of adroit, Pythonesque sketches—the movie is emblazoned with aesthetic beauty, and for the most part emboldened by it.
-Brazil‘s ending may prove devastatingly bleak, but our journey there is breathless and often liberating.
+It is during its final act that Brazil truly excels.
+Beyond the various social commentaries, each delivered via a series of adroit, Pythonesque sketches, the movie is emblazoned with aesthetic beauty, and for the most part emboldened by it.
+Brazil‘s true ending may prove devastatingly bleak, but our journey there is breathless and often liberating.
 The movie’s offbeat tone has a part to play in this, as does the production’s various cast members and cameos, each of them caked in Gilliam’s circus grotesquery.
-Everyone from Alien‘s rogue android, Ian Holm, to the late, great Bob Hoskins make an appearance, the former as a nerve-stricken manager squirming under the pressure of everyday regulation, the latter as an intrusive service officer who plagues Lowry with the pettiness of a grudge-bearing traffic warden.
-The movie is chocked full of morally corrupt characters; an embittered, self-serving rabble who are deserving of little more than our ridicule, and who are brought to life with a gleeful perversity by a cast of some of the era’s finest performers.
+Everyone from Alien‘s rogue android, Ian Holm, to the late, great Bob Hoskins make an appearance, the former as a nerve-stricken manager squirming under the pressures of everyday regulation, the latter as an intrusive service officer who plagues Lowry with the pettiness of a grudge-bearing traffic warden.
+The movie is chock-full of morally corrupt characters, an embittered, self-serving rabble who are deserving of little more than our ridicule, and who are brought to life with a gleeful perversity by some of the era’s finest performers.

-But most liberating are Brazil‘s aesthetics.
-Above all else, Gilliam’s imagery stands colossal, and even the movie’s most dreary and oppressive visuals are never less than spellbinding, with larger-than-life set designs and surreal costumes that plunge us into a waterbed of imagination.
-It is this fantastical nature that alleviates the almost ceaseless despotism of a mismanaged bureaucracy that specialises in mismanaging lives.
-In the end, it is those distractions that liberate us, the uncertainty of the narrative that keeps us believing until the end.
+Above all else, Gilliam’s imagery stands colossal.
+Even the film’s most dreary and oppressive visuals are never less than spellbinding, with larger-than-life set design and surreal costumes that plunge us into a waterbed of imagination.
+It is this fantastical nature that alleviates the almost ceaseless despotism of a mismanaged bureaucracy that specialises in sabotaging lives.
+Ultimately, it is those distractions that liberate us, the uncertainty of the narrative that keeps us believing until the end.

-Brazil was famously released in the US with a more commercially friendly ending at the behest of Universal president Bill Sheinberg.
-Gilliam would fight to eradicate what has become known as the ‘love conquers all’ ending, which sees Sam and his seemingly unrequited love set up home on a quaint little farm and soar through the skies together.
+Brazil was famously released in the US with a more commercially-friendly ending at the behest of Universal president Bill Sheinberg.
+Gilliam would fight to eradicate what has become known as the ‘love conquers all’ ending, which sees Sam and his seemingly unrequited love set up home on a quaint little farm and soar majestically through the skies together, a notion that goes abruptly against the director’s blackly comic sensibilities.
 Gilliam would even give private screenings of his final cut to schools and critics in an attempt to liberate his vision.